 At 92.4% market share, Google is by far the most used search engine.
 And Google Trends tracks the popularity of search queries across the engine, allowing you to analyze both emerging topics and queries as well as long term trends.

 The tool lets you filter across properties, compare search terms and topics, and even find related searches.
-While it's relatively well-known as a tool, lots of people fail to put their niche or keyword ideas into Google Trends to assess its potential.
+While it's relatively well-known as a tool, lots of people fail to put their niche site ideas or keyword ideas into Google Trends to assess its potential.
 Here's how we recommend doing that.

 Use Google Trends to find a niche